Website Libertas School of Memphis

-- Salary/wage competitive with the local school district and nearby charter schools.
+- Salary/wage competitive with compensation for experienced lead teachers in local school district and nearby charter schools.

-- Eligible for increases, bonuses, or stipends for performance or additional duties.
+- Eligible for increases for performance or stipends for additional duties.

 - Investment in faculty professional development and growth.
 We also offer to eligible applicants our Teacher Residency program, which provides financial sponsorship and additional coaching and support to achieve state licensure and/or Montessori certification.
 Please contact us for more details.